julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 # Fundamentals Problem Set

-@TODO - Define content, link to booksite that has the material, select the problems and solutions.

 The [book site](https://algs4.cs.princeton.edu/home/) has the pre-requirements (I'm not going to copy here) to going deep and solve the problems of the first chapter _1.1 Basic Programming Fundamentals_.